Bassam Abu Sharif

-Bassam Abu Sharif (بسام أبو شريف; born 1946 in Jerusalem) is a former senior adviser to Yasser Arafat and leading cadre of the Palestine Liberation Organization (PLO).
+Bassam Abu Sharif (بسام أبو شريف; born August 9, 1946 in Jerusalem) is a former senior adviser to Yasser Arafat and leading cadre of the Palestine Liberation Organization (PLO).
 He was previously a member of the Popular Front for the Liberation of Palestine (PFLP).

 A Marxist and an admirer of Mao Zedong and Che Guevara, Abu Sharif, then a member of the PFLP, was dubbed the "face of terror" by Time magazine for his role in the Dawson's Field hijackings in 1970, when the PFLP hijacked Pan Am, Swissair, and TWA flights and blew them up in the Jordanian desert, triggering King Hussein's expulsion of the PLO from Jordan, which became known as Black September.
 A fourth pair of hijackers on an El Al flight were overpowered by security guards and passengers.

 Early life and education

 Abu Sharif was born in the Old City of Jerusalem on 9 August 1946.
-His parents were upper-middle-class Sunni Muslims and had been residing in Jordan since 1943 due to the fact that his father was working at the Arab Bank.
+His parents were upper-middle-class Sunni Muslims and had been residing in Amman, Jordan, since 1943 due to the fact that his father was working at the Arab Bank.
 He graduated from a secondary school in Irbid, Jordan.
 In 1963 he began his studies at the American University of Beirut and graduated from the university in 1967.

 Career

 PFLP

 Abu Sharif organized, and participated in, many actions against Israel.
+He worked as the deputy editor and then editor of the Al-Hadaf magazine which was linked to the Popular Front for the Liberation of Palestine (PFLP).
 He lost four fingers, and was left deaf in one ear and blind in one eye, when a bomb exploded in his hands in Beirut, Lebanon, in 1972.
 The assassination attempt was carried out by Mossad who hid the explosives in the book The Memoirs of Che Guevara, and sent the book to Sharif.

-Within the PFLP, he gradually began to favour a reduced emphasis on armed struggle and closer cooperation with Fatah, the dominant PLO faction.
+Within the PFLP, Abu Sharif gradually began to favour a reduced emphasis on armed struggle and closer cooperation with Fatah, the dominant Palestine Liberation Organization (PLO) faction.
 As a result, he was removed from the PFLP Politburo in 1981 and was appointed to run external relations.
-After drawing closer to Fatah leader Yasser Arafat and meeting Egyptian President Hosni Mubarak, he was expelled from the PFLP in 1987.
+After drawing closer to Fatah leader Yasser Arafat and meeting Egyptian President Hosni Mubarak, Abu Sharif was expelled from the PFLP in 1987.